How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 • various mechanical injuries, such as bruises, sprains, can lead to a purulent process;

-• contact with chemical agents is another common cause of skin problems.
+• Contact with chemical agents is another common cause of skin problems.

 Symptoms